nayanashettyft/pythonChallenges/os_testing/README.md

+# This challenge is to mock python libraries

-# Create an app to print the current working directory and append a value in the environment variable to the path
+Create an app and test for
+1. printing the current working directory
+2. append a value in the environment variable to the path
-This challenge is to write an app to print the current working directory with tests mocking os import function.